TrueWebApp/TrueCheckerPyton/CONTRIBUTING.md

 For compatibility, TrueChecker also provides `requirements.txt` and `requirements_dev.txt`.

-These files should be updated by running `make requirements`.

 ## Coding style

 TrueChecker uses various tools to maintain a common coding style and help with development.
 To